Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 In addition to the contract itself, we also provide a web application frontend that allows you to interact with the contract.
 We will use secret.js and Vue.js, walking through the required code to get a front end application to interact with the Secret contract.
 The frontend GUI design itself is intended to help developers understand how authenticated queries work by providing a visual way to interact with the contract.
 As a result, the GUI is not streamlined in a way that is suitable or intended for end-users.

-Of course, if you want, you can implement an improved GUI more suitable for an end-user facing app, which will primarily be a "pure" Web2 undertaking.
-We won't cover that as our focus is the interface between the front-end and the contract.
+Of course, if you want, you can implement a GUI more suitable for an end-user facing app, which will primarily be a "pure" Web2 undertaking.
+We won't cover this, as our focus for ths box is the interface between the front-end and the contract.

 ## Tutorial starting point